Opioid Use Disorder

 What is the definition of Opioid Use Disorder?

-Opioid-based drugs include morphine, oxycodone, and synthetic (man-made) opioid narcotics, such as fentanyl.
-They are prescribed to treat pain after surgery or a dental procedure.
+Opioid-based medicines include morphine, oxycodone, and synthetic (man-made) opioid narcotics, such as fentanyl.
+They are often prescribed to treat pain after an injury, surgery, or a dental procedure.
 Sometimes, they are used to treat severe cough or diarrhea.
 The illegal drug heroin is also an opioid.
 When abused, opioids cause a person to feel relaxed and intensely happy (euphoria).
-In short, the drugs are used to get high.
+In short, the medicines are used to get high.

-Opioid intoxication is a condition in which you're not only high from using the drug, but you also have body-wide symptoms that can make you ill and impaired.
+Opioid intoxication is a condition in which you're not only high from using the medicine, but you may also have body-wide symptoms that can make you ill or impaired.

 What are the alternative names for Opioid Use Disorder?